SimonFredrich/abstract-generator/README.md

 You input a text and the program will take care of the rest.

-*I don't take any responsibility for the result of the summary.*
+**Don't take the result of the summary seriously, because it's just a fun project.**

 Usage
 -----